 Vaccines protect our dogs from certain illnesses and diseases.
 They are extremely important.
-Vaccines are classed as “Core,” which should be given to all dogs and “Noncore,” which are recommended for certain dogs and will depend on your pet’s age, breed, his overall health and the risk of exposure to the disease.
+Vaccines are classed as “Core,” which should be given to all dogs, and “Noncore,” which are recommended for certain dogs and will depend on your pet’s age, breed, overall health, and the risk of exposure to the disease.
 However, there are some vaccines that dogs may be allergic to.

 Vaccines can cause allergic reactions and side effects in dogs, just like humans.
 While this is rare, it is important that you are aware of the symptoms to be looking out for once your dog has received any vaccination.
 Your veterinarian should go over these signs with you at the time of vaccination; if not, be sure to ask.